saulpierotti/markdown_notebook/DRD.md

 ## Kruskal-Wallis test
 * It is a non-parametric test that estends the Mann-Whitney U test

+## Multiple testing
+* Bonferroni correction: just divide by the number of tests
+* Benjamin Hunger correction

 # Practical part - doctormaragiuliabacalini
 * We will prepare a report (:/)